zacharyMatthewstearn/hair-salon/README.md

 # Hair Salon

-#### Salon Web App: Java/SQL Exercise for Epicodus, 9/23/2016
+#### Salon Web App: Java/Spark/PostgreSQL Exercise for Epicodus, 9/23/2016

 #### By Zachary Matthewstearn

 ## Description

-A web application written in Java and served with Spark, using Postgres databases, with which a user may input and store politicians and their stated goals, and review those politicians' progress on each of these goals.
+A web application written in Java and served with Spark, using Postgres databases, with which a user may input and store stylists and clients associated with those stylists at a hair salon.

 ## Setup/Installation Requirements